 And there are plenty of other cash prizes ranging from $0.10 cents on up.

 You will essentially have the thrill of possibly winning cash while at the same time, be putting money away for whatever long-term goal you have.
 This could be for an emergency fund, a down payment on your first home, your child’s education, or that retirement plan you’ve always meant to start.

 Even if you aren’t on the long list of weekly winners, you’re still making money!
-The cash that you’ve saved still has a 0.20% APY, which is twice as high as the national average.
+The cash that you’ve saved still has a 0.20% APY, which is four times as high as the national average.

 Yotta Savings is completely free.
 There are no minimums, no monthly fees, so there is no risk.
 You can withdraw at any time, up to 6x per month, and there are no fees for these transactions.
 You store up money in your savings account, plus have the chance to win drawings every week.

-The site puts the list of winners and their cash prizes online, so you can see how much Yotta account customers are winning.
+The list of winners and their cash prizes can be found within the Yotta Savings app, so you can see how much Yotta account customers are winning.

 Yotta contests occur weekly, with one number drawn each night at 9 p.m.
 ET in the Yotta Savings app.
 Contests start on Mondays at 9 p.m.
 ET and end on Sundays at 9 p.m.
 ET.
 Every Sunday, the 7th and final number for the week’s contests is drawn, and your winnings for the week will be determined